 “When we start trying to make healthier choices, we discover that many of the choices that are good for our own personal health are also good for the environment, our community, and our local economy.
 It’s a virtuous cycle.
 Choosing the right food for our bodies helps the environment and farmers.
 There’s an incredible ripple effect way beyond just that one choice.”
 Anna Lappé

 Our Resources pages provide complementary information about food education opportunities, food access programs, and more to come.
 On our Blog, we provide further information on nutrition and healthy food preparation, local foods issues, farm and local food business tours, and personal food stories.
-We also produce a monthly local foods newsletter, The Locavore, that features local food events and news.

 What is Good Food?